-Foreign ministers agreed an updated Action Plan on enhancing NATO’s role in the international community’s fight against terrorism.
+Foreign ministers agree an updated action plan on enhancing NATO’s role in the international community’s fight against terrorism.
 It consolidates NATO’s counter-terrorism activities related to awareness, preparedness, capability development and engagement with partners.

 14 February 2019

-Defence ministers endorsed a practical framework to counter unmanned aerial systems and a set of guidelines on civil-military cooperation in case of a potential CBRN terrorist attack.
+Defence ministers endorse a practical framework to counter unmanned aircraft systems and a set of guidelines on civil-military cooperation in case of a potential CBRN terrorist attack.

 3-4 April 2019

-At their meeting on the occasion of NATO’s 70th anniversary, foreign ministers tasked a further review of NATO’s counter-terrorism Action Plan.
+At their meeting on the occasion of NATO’s 70th anniversary, foreign ministers task a further review of NATO’s counter-terrorism action plan.